ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Implementation is optional and useful only if TCP is implemented in the Transport Services system.

-These TCP-specific properties are included here because the feature `Suggest timeout to the peer` is part of the minimal set of transport services
+These TCP-specific properties are included here because the feature `Suggest timeout to the peer` is part of the minimal set of Transport Services
 {{?RFC8923}}, where this feature was categorized as "functional".
 This means that when an implementation offers this feature, it has to expose an interface to it to the application.
 Otherwise, the implementation might